St. Paul’s School for Girls is pleased to announce an opening for a full time Upper School

 St. Paul’s School for Girls is an independent, all girls’ college-preparatory school enrolling 415 students in grades five through twelve, founded in 1959, in the Episcopal tradition.
 St. Paul’s Plus, a division of St. Paul’s School for Girls, is an educational childhood program for ages six weeks through Pre-K. St. Paul’s School for Girls educates hearts and minds in an inclusive community that is grounded in the Episcopal values of respect, integrity, and spiritual growth.
 We empower voice, nurture intellectual curiosity and creativity, and inspire confident leaders who serve in the world.

-The successful candidate will be a creative, passionate, and exceptional high school science teacher with a strong educational background who is primarily able to teach chemistry and physics, and electives as needed.
+The successful candidate will be a creative, passionate, and exceptional high school science teacher with a strong educational background.
+The successful candidate will teach three sections of biology, and electives as needed.
 This highly versatile individual must be well-versed and current in 21st century science instruction, pedagogy, and content.
 Through a variety of instructional techniques, including project-based learning, hands-on lab experiences and authentic assessments, our ideal candidate will engage and inspire students at all levels.
 He or she will model a love for science, scientific inquiry, scientific thinking, and critical inquiry.
 Classes taught by this individual will be rigorous, relevant, innovative, and student-centered.
+Qualified candidates will be considered for a Departmental Chair position.
 A bachelor’s degree in science is required; a master’s is preferred.

 The successful candidate will

-- Work collaboratively with members of other departments on interdisciplinary initiative
+Work collaboratively with members of other departments on interdisciplinary initiatives

 In addition to teaching, this faculty member will contribute in other significant ways to the work of the community as needed, including, but not limited to serving as a student advisor and club mentor.
 SPSG supports the model of the teacher-coach as it scaffolds student development and connection, and thus the School is especially interested in candidates with coaching experience and/or those who are able to demonstrate initiative and serve as coaches in a variety of significant ways outside of the classroom.
 Other supervisory responsibilities and duties are shared among faculty members.